vinu0404/N8N_AI_Recruitment_Agent/README.md

 ### Email Notifications (Partial)

 - **To Recruiter**:
-  - Implemented functionality to send an email to the recruiter with a **table format** listing all the selected candidates.
+  - Implemented functionality to send an email to the recruiter with a **table format** listing all the selected candidates whose score is greater than 7.
   - This helps recruiters keep a record of whom they selected .

 - **To Candidates**: